 I’ve been fortunate to experience D.C. many times over the years.
 It’s become one of my favorite cities to explore.
 Washington D.C is a city that always leaves an impression with each visit, so I couldn’t wait to take my 7 year old son Harry on our long weekend trip.

 As a first grader, I wasn’t sure if Harry would understand the significance of visiting our nation’s capital.
 He’s too young to comprehend much of anything about government or politics, and hasn’t learned much history yet either.
+I wondered if there would be good activities in Washington D.C for little kids.

 For his first visit, I prepped him by watering down some history and government lessons so he could have a little taste of beginning to understand the significance Washington D.C. has to us as Americans.